iree-org/iree/mkdocs/docs/frontends/tensorflow.md

 ### Missing serving signature in SavedModel

-Sometimes SavedModel are exported without explicit [serving signatures](https://www.tensorflow.org/guide/saved_model#specifying_signatures_during_export).
+Sometimes SavedModels are exported without explicit [serving signatures](https://www.tensorflow.org/guide/saved_model#specifying_signatures_during_export).
 This happens by default for TensorFlow Hub SavedModels.
 However, serving signatures are required as entry points for IREE compilation flow.
 You can use Python to load and re-export the SavedModel to give it serving